 The other thing I do in conjunction with the above tip is to place a very high-value dog treat just under the toy, so all your dog has to do is move the toy with his nose to collect the treat.
 As your dog advances and moves the toy quicker and quicker, you can start to place the treat inside the toy so he has to knock it around to get it out.

 Once your dog is readily interacting with his Kong, Kong Quest Bone or Rita ball with food in it or on it, it’s time to raise the bar a bit more.
 If you are home cooking or using high-quality canned dog food, just place a couple of spoonfuls inside your dog’s toy.
 Then hand over to your dog to figure out this new challenge.

-If you are using dry kibbles, place about 1/4 cup of kibbles in a bowl and add about 2 spoonfuls of canned dog food.
-Stir and mix together so that the dry kibbles are coated with the canned dog food.
+If you are using dry kibbles, place about 1/4 cup of kibbles in a bowl and add about 2 spoonfuls of pureed cooked meat.
+Stir and mix together so that the dry kibbles are coated with the moist meat.
 Now place that mixture inside the toy and give to your dog to enjoy.

 Once mastered, fill the dog toy and freeze the entire toy!
 This should keep your dog busy from anywhere between 10 minutes to 35 minutes!
 Now you can do some other things while your dog is happily chewing away.

-I personally enjoy making new Kong, Kong Quest Bone or Rita ball stuffed chews with different ingredients.
-This keeps your dog interested so it doesn’t become the same old thing over and over again.
+I personally enjoy stuffing Dexter’s toys with different ingredients.
+This keeps him interested so it doesn’t become the same old thing over and over again.
 Have fun and I’m sure your dog will thank you for it!